martatomchuck/sudoku-java/README.md

 # Sudoku

-Sudoku game built with Java
+Sudoku game built with Java and JavaFX